 13. Keep the Menu Updated

 There is nothing more annoying than spending time on reading a menu and deciding what to order only to hear that it is not available.
 It is one thing if it is out of stock because it’s almost closing hours but simply another to realize that the drink is not served anymore.
 Keep your menu updated, strike out what you no longer offer and add what you have introduced.
 More than anything else make sure that your seasonal menu is up to date.
+Choosing a restaurant management software to update your menu becomes all the more important here.

 14. Focus on the Material

 Even the material on which the menu is printed is essential.
 If you keep changing your menu regularly, go for a cheaper stuff that you can clip on a board for a good look; that would be economical.
 If you run a cozy and small place with limited drink options, you could use a board menu.
 Make sure that the material is not easily spoilt and is easy to clean.
 No one likes a stained menu, and it does not speak well for the hygiene standards of your bar.
+How you can achieve that is by using a restaurant technology that ensures to make the right estimate of what your future consumptions will be.

 15. Tell the Origin Stories